Algarve-Tourist.com

 The best independent guide to the Algarve

-Carvoeiro and Lagoa beaches; which beach to visit?
+Carvoeiro and Lagoa beaches; beach guide and best beach in 2025

 Carvoeiro and the Lagoa region boast a glorious coastline with towering cliffs, turquoise waters, and picturesque beaches.

-This section of coastline is dominated by giant limestone cliffs, with the pretty sandy beaches hidden within sheltered coves or river valleys.
+This stretch of coastline is dominated by giant limestone cliffs, with the pretty sandy beaches hidden within sheltered coves or river valleys.

 Although there are many beaches within the Carvoeiro region, most visitors tend to visit the same ones, which can become crowded in the summer months.
 If you are willing to explore, you will discover idyllic beaches, free of tourists and set within stunning natural scenery.